 LSTM seeks to have a transparent and constructive relationship with HMRC.
 All dealings will be conducted professionally, courteously and collaboratively.
 LSTM’s aim is to meet all its statutory and legislative tax requirements.

-As part of this relationship with HMRC the LSTM's Finance Operations Team will:
+As part of the ongoing relationship with HMRC the LSTM's Finance Operations Team will: